ruppinlab/CSI-Microbes-identification/README.md

 git clone git@github.com:ruppinlab/CSI-Microbes-identification.git
 ```

-The above command may return an error like
+The above command may return an error such as

 ```
 Permission denied (publickey).